-1) Preheat the oven to 425.
+- Preheat the oven to 425ºF.
 Line a baking sheet with parchment paper.
 Set aside.

 Orange Fondant Glaze

-1) Sift the powdered sugar into a medium bowl.
-Add the extract and begin whisking and adding milk until the mixture is thick but pour-able.
+- Sift the powdered sugar into a medium bowl.
+Add the orange juice and begin whisking and adding milk until the mixture is thick but pourable.
 Using a fork, drizzle large ribbons of glaze over the scones.
-Allow to set for 5 minutes before eating.
+Allow to set for 5 minutes before serving.